jollyjerr/knowledge/programming/networking/ip.md

 This packet is sent as a datagram, so there is no guarentee the message will be delivered.
 Layers above IP can detect dropped packets and recover if they wish.

+## Internetworking

+Enables communication between multiple networks (links)

+Called gateway in 1974 "a protocol for packet network intercommunication" by Cerf and Kahn

+### Service model

+Best effort:

+- packets may get dropped
+- timing, no guarentee how long
+- order, packets may get re-ordered

+### Addressing

+Each interface gets an IP address.

+IPV4: 32 bits dotted decimal 192.168.0.1

+IPV6: 128 bits in hextets (16 bits) seperated by a colon.
+Drop leading 0's and
+:: replaces consecutive 0's

+### Subnet

+Set of consecutive IP addresses

+Higher order pits in a subnet all the same, lower order identify unique host

+Any message going to subnet just uses higher order bits

+### CIDR

+Classless Inter-Domain Routing

+Format: a.b.c.d/x (called the prefix)

+x is the length of the prefix - num of high order bits that are the same

+a.b.c.d are values which are the same (use 0 for low order bits)

+### Hierarchical

+Two subnets can combine: 1.1.0.0/24 and 1.1.1.0/24 = 1.1.0.0/23